Node-DC/Node-DC-EIS/README_Docker.md

 ```Bash
 $ docker exec -it cclient bash
 ```
 Go to `Node-DC-EIS-client/config.json` and change `server_ipaddress` to node container's IP.
-You can retrieve the node container's IP similar to mongo's.
-Simply type `$ docker network inspect node-dc-net` and look for cnode's IPv4 address and put the same in your config file (Note that for microservices, it is better to keep the record count to 9000 or less to get more stable scores).
+You can retrieve the node container's IP similar to mongo's by typing `$ docker network inspect node-dc-net` and looking for `cnodemongo`'s IPv4 address and put the same in your config file (Note that for microservices, it is better to keep the record count to 9000 or less to get more stable scores).

 You are now set to run the client from inside the docker client container:
 ```